Are you looking for the best things to do in Bogota?

 I love the markets.
 If you’re still wondering what to see in Bogota, there’s nothing like getting lost inside a local market.

-You can speak with the locals in Spanish and grab a street snack from them.
+You can practice your Colombian Spanish and grab a street snack from them.
 After, I like to wander around while I’m taking in the vibe.

 The market stall starts around 10 AM, and if you’d like to arrive early, you can see all the vendors setting up and probably scoop yourself some early bargains.